AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/supported-versions.md

 ## Migration to version

-To learn about supported versions (the one you're migrating to), see the Data Migration Tool's [Release page](https://github.com/magento/data-migration-tool/releases).
+To learn about supported versions (the one you're migrating to), see the [!DNL Data Migration Tool]'s [Release page](https://github.com/magento/data-migration-tool/releases).